seqeralabs/wave-cli/README.md

     EOF
     ```

-2. Run it provising the container on-the-fly
+2. Run it provisioning the container on-the-fly

     ```bash